YuvalRoter/KeyBound/KeyBound/README.txt

 --------------------
 - Springs consist of one or more spring characters in a straight line, adjacent at one end to a wall.
-- When a player moves over a spring towards the wall, the spring compresses.
+- When a player moves over a spring the spring compresses.
-- When the player stops or changes direction, the spring releases and sets the player’s speed and duration according to the number of compressed chars (N):
+- When the player stops or changes direction, the spring releases and sets the player’s speed and duration according to the number of compressed charsame cycles
-  - Speed = N
-  - Duration = N² game cycles
 - Under spring effect, all other collision rules still apply (walls, players, items).

-10. Pause behavior (ESC) <--------------------------------------------------------------- is it needed????????
+10. Pause behavior (ESC)
 ------------------------
 - Press ESC during the game:
-  - The game enters PAUSE mode and prints:
+  - The game enters PAUSE mode:
-    "Game paused, press ESC again to continue or H to go back to the main menu" (or similar text).
   - Press ESC again to resume the game.
   - Press H/h to stop the current game and return to the main menu.
-- When resuming, all motion continues as if the game was not paused (positions and spring states are preserved, no “reset”).
+- When resuming, all motion continues as if the game was not paused.

 11. Self decisions and clarifications